Jon-Melnick/PinBoard/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote that will be build using Ruby on Rails and React.js.
+PinBoard is a web application that allows teams to build a board that has an interactive element with it to be able to pin notes/comments/ideas/pictures and has a drag and drop interaction.
+This project is built using Ruby on Rails and React.

 By the end of Week 9, this app will, at a minimum, satisfy the following criteria:

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login
-- [ ] A production README, replacing this README (**NB**: check out the [sample production README](docs/production_readme.md) -- you'll write this later)
+- [ ] A production README, replacing this README
+- [ ] Pins
+  - [ ] Multiple styles
-- [ ] Notes
+  - [ ] Interactive drag/drop/bring to front
-  - [ ] Smooth, bug-free navigation
+  - [ ] Range from text to pictures and videos
   - [ ] Adequate seed data to demonstrate the site's features
+- [ ] PinBoards for organizing pins
+  - [ ] Teams invites and creation
+  - [ ] Creation of new pins by clicking a black spot of the board
+  - [ ] Can see team members and interact with each others pins
+  - [ ] Smooth, bug-free interaction
   - [ ] Adequate CSS styling
-- [ ] Notebooks for organizing notes
-  - [ ] Smooth, bug-free navigation
   - [ ] Adequate seed data to demonstrate the site's features
-  - [ ] Adequate CSS styling
-- [ ] Tags for notes
+- [ ] Tags for pins
-  - [ ] Smooth, bug-free navigation
-  - [ ] Adequate seed data to demonstrate the site's features
+  - [ ] Allows sorting of the board to see the pins you want
-  - [ ] Adequate CSS styling
+  - [ ] Can update tags as needed
-- [ ] Rich Text Editing of notes
+- [ ] Users interaction and interface
-  - [ ] Smooth, bug-free navigation
+  - [ ] Have a settings page and a profile pic upload
-  - [ ] Adequate seed data to demonstrate the site's features
-  - [ ] Adequate CSS styling
+  - [ ] Can interact with users and build friends and teams

 ## Design Docs
 * [View Wireframes][views]